Processing Measurement Results (Stereo ace)#

 $$ d_{ik}=d16_{ik} \cdot \mathrm{Scan3dCoordinateScale} $$

-The 3D reconstruction in meters can be written with the GenICam parameters as:
+The 3D reconstruction in meters can be expressed using the following parameters:

 $$ P_x=\left(i+0.5-\mathrm{Scan3dPrincipalPointU}\right) \frac{\mathrm{Scan3dBaseline}}{d_{ik}}\ $$